-This
+This framework aims to inform the development of MPA networks under the national jurisdiction of the Arctic States.
+While the principal aspects of the framework are relevant for the entire Arctic Ocean, the framework does not pursue MPA approaches specific to Areas Beyond National Jurisdiction (ABNJ).

-Thisframework offers guidance; it is not binding.
-Each Arctic State pursues MPA development based on its own authorities, priorities and timelines.
-Having a common framework in place confers a number of advantages that can support and enhance the work of individual Arctic States, such as:
+Having a joint framework in place confers a number of advantages that can support and enhance the work of individual Arctic States, such as:

 Advancing cohesion and conservation effectiveness by strengthening ecological linkages among MPAs and MPA networks across the Arctic;